UCL-ARC/rred-reports/src/rred_reports/redcap/README.md

 - School_mismatch: These are users which aren’t in the `multiple_ids` and have a different school being used in the Masterfile and the dispatch list.
 For each user check which school is correct, updating the Masterfile to match the most recent year school allocation to the RRED user if required.
-As you said, can be fine if a pupil has been allocated to a different school, but we’d like an explicit check for each.
+It can be fine if a pupil has been allocated to a different school, but we’d like an explicit check for each.
 - Not_in_masterfile: These are schools found in the dispatch list, but not in the Masterfile.
 Check that we don’t have any complete data for this year’s period – if so then please remove from the dispatch list.
 Otherwise let us